AlvaroGS7/DevOpsLearning/AWS/concepts/concepts.md

 <a name="aurora"></a>
 ## Aurora

-Relational database engine provided by Amazon Web Services (AWS).
-It is designed to offer high performance, availability, and scalability while maintaining compatibility with popular open-source databases like MySQL and PostgreSQL.
+**Relational database engine designed to offer high performance, availability, and scalability** while maintaining compatibility with popular open-source databases like MySQL and PostgreSQL.

 Aurora has gained popularity among businesses looking for a high-performance, reliable, and scalable relational database solution in the cloud.